-The point to remember here is that a guarantee on a repair should be little different to a guarantee when buying a new washing machine.
+A guarantee on a repair should not be too much different to a guarantee when buying a new washing machine.
 That is, it is in addition to your statutory rights.
-The guarantee on the repair is just a gesture by the repair company – but it cannot take away your statutory rights, which can be enforced if necessary.
+Our rights are not what the repair company dictates they are, they are determined by the consumer rights act 2015.

 Are they being serious?

 The same “merchantable quality” and lasting a “reasonable time” rules that apply to buying a new washing machine should also apply to new washing machine parts and repairs.
-The problems arise when an engineer at your house says, sorry, it’s out of guarantee now and says they can’t help.
+The problems arise when an engineer at your house says, sorry, it’s out of guarantee now, and says they can’t help.
 If a new part or a repair has not lasted a reasonable time then you ought to be able to get it repaired free of charge.

 If the repair company refuse, you will need to consider taking them to a small claims court, or getting further advice from a consumer group.
 Before booking a repair – always check what guarantee they give first.
-12 months is ideal, but even then if a part fails after 12 months you can have a claim under the sale of goods act depending on circumstances (eg. you paid a lot of money to have a new control board fitted, which isn’t a part subject to wear, and it only lasted 18 months).
+12 months is ideal, but even then if a part fails after 12 months you could still have a claim under the sale of goods act depending on circumstances (eg. you paid a lot of money to have a new control board fitted, which isn’t a part subject to wear, and it only lasted 18 months).

 No parts fitted?